NHeoShadow/obsidian-vault/All Notes/How laws are created.md

 1. If the President signs it;
 2. If the President does not sign it, but communicates his veto to the House of Congress where such bill has originated within a period of thirty (30) days, then each House of Congress, voting separately, passes the bill with two-thirds supermajority taking into account the veto of the President; or
 3. If the President does not sign it and does not communicate his veto within thirty (30) days.

+## Court Rulings

+> Judicial decisions applying or interpreting the laws or the Constitution shall form part of the legal system of the Philippines. - RA 386 Article 8

+Rulings made by the Supreme Court becomes a law because of the judicial powers vested in them which allows them to interpret how the law is written, which becomes a precedent for succeeding cases.